cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 ## Messages and the transaction lifecycle

 Transactions containing one or more valid messages are serialized and confirmed by the Tendermint consensus engine.
-Recall that Tendermint is agnostic to the transaction interpretation and has absolute finality.
-When a transaction is included in a block, it is confirmed and finalized with no possibility of chain re-organization or cancellation.
+As you might recall, Tendermint is agnostic to the transaction interpretation, and has absolute finality.
+So, when a transaction is included in a block, it is confirmed and finalized with no possibility of chain re-organization or cancellation.

 The confirmed transaction is relayed to the Cosmos SDK application for interpretation.
-The `BaseApp` used to develop custom modules covers the first stages of interpretation. `BaseApp` decodes each message contained in the transaction.

-Each message is routed to the appropriate module via `BaseApp`’s `MsgServiceRouter`.
+Each message is routed to the appropriate module via `BaseApp`’s `MsgServiceRouter`. `BaseApp` decodes each message contained in the transaction.
 Each module has its own `MsgService` that processes each received message.

 ## `MsgService`

 Although it is technically feasible to create a novel `MsgService`, the recommended approach is to define a Protobuf `Msg` service.
 Each module will have exactly one Protobuf `Msg` service defined in `tx.proto` and there is an RPC service method for each message type in the module.
 The Protobuf message service implicitly defines the interface layer of the state mutating processes contained within the module.

 How does all of this translate into code?
-This is an example `MsgService`:
+Here's an example `MsgService` from the [bank module](https://docs.cosmos.network/master/modules/bank/):

 ```protobuf
 // Msg defines the bank Msg service.